Shark D-Skwal 3 helmet review | A sporty helmet that ticks a lot of boxes for the price

 Is the Shark D-Skwal 3 good quality?

-The D Skwal 3 feels quality made, the paint is finished well and had withstood wear well, still looking almost new after a few knocks while carrying it.
+The D-Skwal 3 feels high-quality and the paint is finished well and has withstood wear and tear, still looking almost new after a few knocks while carrying it.
 It also isn’t showing any swirls after many washes to remove dead bugs.
 The sliders for the vents and the drop down sun visor don’t feel flimsy and slide nicely.
 Internally, the lining is soft and has stood up to some sweaty rides and is still soft and fresh.

 The padding has given in nicely to be a nice snug fit but has remained full, unlike some helmets I have owned in the past, that have given so much that the helmet ends up too big after a couple of thousand miles.